Skip to Content

 We have experimented with butterfly pea tea in some of our other cocktails, like our Galaxy Mule, but for the Fantastic Beasts cocktail, we wanted something green.
 We started with an orange colored cocktail, and as you mix in the blue curacao, the Fantastic Beasts cocktail starts to transform into a bright green cocktail that definitely fits something magical!

 If you remember your color mixing chart from kindergarten, mixing blue and yellow (or in our case orange juice & Mango nectar) makes green!
 Adding just the right amount of blue curacao to the orange juice transformed this cocktail recipe into a green potion worthy of a wizard!
+If you want another fun green cocktail, try the Incredible Hulk drink from A Nerd Cooks!

 If You Are Looking for More Orgeat Cocktails, Try These!